 Hi I'm Jo.
-As an inspirational speaker, trainer and child of an alcoholic.
+A speaker, trainer and the daughter of an alcoholic.

 Speaking and training at institutions all over the United Kingdom.
-Covering a range of topics from the impact of alcohol misuse on the drinker and the family, to self-development and business.
+Covering a range of topics from the impact of alcohol misuse on the drinker, to how it impacts children and the family, as well as personal growth.

-Offering a unique blend of lived experience combined with over 20 years of self-development, Jo shares tools, tips and techniques that change thinking, feelings and behaviours.
+Offering a unique blend of experience as a practitioner, lived experience combined with over 23 years of self-development, Jo shares tools, tips and techniques that educate, transform thinking and raises confidence.

 Thank you for visiting.
 Change Perceptions, Change Lives.

-As an inspirational speaker, Jo shares years of learning and experience, as well as tried and tested techniques on a range of topics from being the child of an alcoholic, her self-development journey and being an entrepreneur.
+As a speaker, Jo shares years of learning and experience, as well as tried and tested techniques on a range of topics from being the child of an alcoholic, how it impacts the drinker and learning from her own self-development journey

 Jo often shares her traumatic story of living with an alcoholic father, who reminded her regularly that she wasn't good enough.
 Inspiring attendees that change is possible, Jo's passion is infectious and leaves her audience buzzing with ideas and motivation.